Publications, opinions, and speeches

-Total welfare incomes consist of the sum of two main components:
+Total welfare incomes consist of the sum of the following components:

-- provincial/territorial and federal child benefits as well as relevant provincial/territorial and federal tax credits.
+provincial/territorial and federal child benefits and provincial/territorial and federal tax credits.

 Each program has different administrative rules, eligibility criteria, benefit levels and provisions regarding special assistance.
 However, the basic structure of social assistance is much the same across the country, even though the specifics may vary.

 The most common way of assessing the adequacy of any income program is to compare it to a recognized standard and then determine how far it diverts from that indicator.
 There is no single or commonly accepted baseline, but rather several measures that typically are used for comparative purposes.
 They fall into one of two groups: poverty measures and income measures.

 Poverty measures are considered to be the baseline level below which households are deemed to live in poverty.
 Two poverty measures are employed in this report: the after-tax low income cut-offs (LICOs) and the Market Basket Measure (MBM).

 In 2015, welfare incomes for single employable households ranged from 38.2 percent of the after-tax poverty line in Alberta to a ‘high’ of 64.9 percent in Newfoundland and Labrador.
 Most of the other jurisdictions cluster around the lower rate.